-As you can see from picture 3.1.2.1 above, there is a Rotor which can spin freely 360 degrees around a Spin axis in a Gyroscope frame and a Gimbal.
+As you can see the figure above, there is a Rotor which can spin freely 360 degrees around a Spin axis in a Gyroscope frame and a Gimbal.
 This is a basic frame of the Gyroscope and the angular velocity in each direction can be detected by the free rotation of the rotor.
-There is another picture below, (Pigeon's nest, n.d.)Picture 3.1.2.2, there is a clear space match between the gyroscope frame and coordinate graphs.
+There is another picture below, figure 3.2 (Pigeon's nest, n.d.), there is a clear space match between the gyroscope frame and coordinate graphs.
 Based on angular momentum the Rotor resists to changes in orientation, thereby allowing to measure the changes of the angles.
 The rotation or the angle changes in different directions or positions will affect a change of resistance of a gyroscope and in this way, we can calculate the angular velocity in those three-axes orientations, so this is a basic principle of how the gyroscope works.

-Figure 3.
-2 Gyroscope Principles